|

 with your hands.
 The crowds love it!
 John Bonham from Led Zeppelin

-helped popularize this. - Drum
+helped popularize this.

+148. Put your names on all your drum cases.
 When you play gigs with other bands (maybe you're opening for

 another act), this will prevent them from being mixed up with